 With today’s hardware replacement cycle growing shorter and shorter each year, many organizations find themselves with a closet full of old solutions.
 You don’t want to just throw them out or donate them, as they may contain sensitive data and, if they end up in a land fill, they can release dangerous substances such as lead and mercury into the soil and water supplies.
 Some cities require special handling of e-waste, including New York City, where it’s illegal to just throw it out in the trash.
 But for the most part, there is still little regulation around the 9.4 million tons of electronics thrown out annually in the United States.

-Sensitive data, whether on a laptop, server or smartphone, needs to be completely erased before recycling or reselling.
+Sensitive data, whether on a laptop, server or smartphone, needs to be completely erased before you resell or recycle your technology.
 Professionals can destroy your data and give you a Certificate of Data Destruction for added assurance.

 If your organization allows employees to use personal devices for work, it’s important that your employees understand that resetting their devices to factory settings does not guarantee that the information has been completely erased from the device.
 It is essential to have someone knowledgeable and trusted manage the data erasing process.
 At Sinu, we partner with 4th Bin, a company providing sustainable technology management solutions, including recycling hardware and data destruction.